Satisfactorily trained to teach

 If none of the pathways apply to you, you can gain a teaching qualification at university or polytechnic in New Zealand.
 Check out a list of approved qualifications that will enable you to gain registration.

-Check if your teaching qualification are on the pre-approved overseas teaching qualifications list using this easy finder tool.
+Check if your teaching qualification is on the pre-approved overseas teaching qualifications list using this easy finder tool.

 If you have not completed recent teaching or the Council is not assured your skills and knowledge are up to date, then you will be required to undertake a refresh programme.